GracjanaKromska/ToDoList/README.md

 https://gracjanakromska.github.io/ToDoList/

 ## Description
-This project is a web application where users can add and manage tasks to your to-do list.
+This project is a web application where users can add and manage tasks to their to-do list.
 Enables effective organization of duties.
 Users can add new tasks and when it's finished, users can mark it as completed or delete tasks that have already been completed.

 ## Used in the project: